 Ramban #1: It implies 'Send people to kill me by the sword'.
 1

 Ramban #2: It implies 'Kill me by Your Hand'.
 2

-Rashi: It is a Tikun Sofrim - Moshe actually said 'be'Ra'asam', only he wrote in the Torah 'be'Ra'asi" 1 to soften the impact.
+Rashi: It is a Tikun Sofrim - Moshe actually said 'b'Ra'asam', only he wrote in the Torah 'b'Ra'asi" 1 to soften the impact.

-Seforno: He meant that he did not want to see the fateful Hashgachah (that affected Yisrael and) that Hashem brought about on account of him.
+Seforno: He meant that he did not want to see the fateful Hashgachah (that affected Yisrael and) that Hashem brought about due to him.
 2

 Da'as Zekenim: It is better that I die immediately, than to deteriorate due to them.